vegarant/mievu4020_v23/Working_remotely.md

 To open the notebook, copy the link starting with `http://localhost` or `http://127.0.0.1` from terminal 1.

 ##### Important warning
 Each user needs to **choose a port number that is not occupied**.
 In the guide above, we have used port number 8089.
-Hence at most one of you can use this port number.
+Only one user can occupy this port at the same time.

 Above, all commands are executed with the username `vegarant`.
 You need to replace this username with your own.